 Lech’s cool, contemporary vibe adds to the mix of what progressive Vorarlberg is known for.
-Bars within the village are as buzzing as the atmosphere up high, and in such a small village that’s mixed with seasonal returnees, you can easily jump on board with the homely feel where everyone is welcomed.
+Bars within the village buzz with the same atmosphere up high, and in such a small village that’s mixed with seasonal returnees, you can easily jump on board with the homely feel where everyone is welcomed.

 I’m still perfecting my ski skills, and I am nowhere near where I want to be yet.
-While Lech was literally a snow-laden dream, the challenges set me back a little in my own self-imposed quest for perfected ski skills and in finding a 100% match in an instructor (so far I have one in Tyrol).
-This bit is essential, but also can be difficult.
-As are the choice of ski seasons (winter vs. spring snow).
+While Lech was a snow-laden dream, the challenges set me back a little in my self-imposed quest for perfected ski skills and in finding a 100% match in an instructor.
+This bit is essential but also can be difficult.
+As are the choice of ski seasons (winter vs spring snow).

 There are times when I still can’t believe I live in one of the most beautiful countries in the entire world.
 One with a mountainous backdrop that will never stop making my heart skip a beat.
 Ski will always be a part of that, even if I am still trying to find my way.

-And Lech is absolutely, most certainly back on my list.
+And Lech is absolutely and most certainly back on my list.

 When do ski resorts open in Austria for winter?